What is Council Tax

-Usually one person, called the liable person, is liable to pay council tax.
+Usually 1 person, called the liable person, has to pay Council Tax.
 Nobody under the age of 18 can be a liable person.
-Couples living together will both be liable, even if there is only one name on the bill.
+Couples living together will both be liable, even if there is only 1 name on the bill.
 This applies whether the couple is married, cohabiting or in a civil partnership.

 Usually, the person living in a property will be the liable person, but sometimes it will be the owner of the property who will be liable to pay.

-- the property is in multiple occupation, for example, a house shared by a number of different households who all pay rent separately; or
+- in multiple occupation, for example, a house shared by a number of different households who all pay rent separately

-- the people who live in the property are all asylum seekers who are not entitled to claim benefits or apply for help with council tax·or
+- lived in by people who are all asylum seekers who are not entitled to claim benefits or apply for help with Council Tax

-- the property is a care home, hospital, hostel for homeless people or women's refuge
+- a care home, hospital, hostel for homeless people or women's refuge

-- the people who live there are residents of long stay hospital wards included on the valuation list
+- lived in by people who are residents of long-stay hospital wards included on the valuation list

-- the people who live in the property are domestic servants in a second home occupied from time to time by the owner.
+- lived in by people who are domestic servants in a second home occupied from time to time by the owner.
 The owner is liable if all the residents of the second home are either employed in domestic service or are the family members of the employee in domestic service

-- the people who live there are members of religious communities whose principal occupation is prayer, contemplation, education or the relief of suffering
+- lived in by people who are members of religious communities whose principal occupation is prayer, contemplation, education or the relief of suffering

-- the person who lives there is a minister of religion of any faith who does not own the property but who lives and works there
+- lived in by a minister of religion of any faith who does not own the property but who lives and works there

-- people are staying in a holiday caravan or boat which is parked/moored on another property and is therefore not a separate dwelling.
+- not a separate dwelling because it is a holiday caravan or boat which is parked/moored on another property.

-If only one person lives in a property they will be the liable person.
-If more than one person lives there, a system called the hierarchy of liability is used to work out who is the liable person.
+If only 1 person lives in a property they will be the liable person.
+If more than 1 person lives there, a system called the hierarchy of liability is used to work out who is the liable person.
 The person at the top, or nearest to the top, of the hierarchy is the liable person.
-Two people at the same point of the hierarchy will both be liable.
+If there are 2 people at the same point of the hierarchy, they will both be liable.